benchristel/refactoring-workshop/README.md

 - (15 minutes) Participants individually identify specific structural problems in a 70-line Ruby file, posting their observations in a chatroom.
-- (2 hours) Participants mob-program to fix one problem at a time, with the facilitator typing code and promoting discussion.
+- (2 hours) Participants ensemble-program to fix one problem at a time, with the facilitator typing code and promoting discussion.
 - (30 minutes) The group debriefs with another presentation